rust-vmm/rust-vmm-ci/README.md

-`rust-vmm-ci` uses [`critcmp`](https://github.com/BurntSushi/critcmp) to compare the results yielded by `cargo bench --all-features` on the PR being tested with those from the tip of the upstream `master` branch.
-The test runs `cargo bench` twice, once on the current `HEAD`, then again after `git checkout origin/master`. `critcmp` takes care of the comparison, making use of `criterion`'s stable format for
+`rust-vmm-ci` uses [`critcmp`](https://github.com/BurntSushi/critcmp) to compare the results yielded by `cargo bench --all-features` on the PR being tested with those from the tip of the upstream `main` branch.
+The test runs `cargo bench` twice, once on the current `HEAD`, then again after `git checkout origin/main`. `critcmp` takes care of the comparison, making use of `criterion`'s stable format for
 [output files](https://bheisler.github.io/criterion.rs/book/user_guide/csv_output.html).
 The results are printed to `stdout` and can be visually inspected in the